FROM THE "PIT BOSS" AND LCDR DETAILER

 To discuss orders, I encourage you to make contact and submit specific billet preferences when you are within twelve (12) months of your PRD.
 Billets rolling in the next twelve (12) months are posted to this website...click on the above link.
 The billet list is dynamic...billets are removed as they become filled or unfunded.
 I encourage you to submit specific billet preferences for jobs in close proximity to your PRD...close proximity is defined to be one month before and three months after your current PRD (MILPERSMAN 1301-104 para 2.a.2).

 Prospective LCDR officer assignments are socialized with all commands with a Supply Corps CAPT or CDR afloat.
-This socialization affords the prospective gaining commands a courtesy review of an officer's Officer Data Card prior to orders being initiated.
+This socialization affords the prospective gaining commands a courtesy review of an officer's Officer Record Brief (ORB) prior to orders being initiated.
+The ORB contains information similar to that which appears on the Officer Data Card.
 I will submit a slate of records to the command roughly seven (7) months prior to the detaching individual's PRD, with my goal of a selection being made and orders cut at the 5-6 month mark.

 - CONUS Shore Duty.
 If you are rotating from sea duty and are already a LCDR or you are screening for LCDR in the same CY as your PRD, and you have completed an overseas tour, then you are a shore duty candidate.
 The first step is to review the available billets and then contact me.
 We will discuss your desires, identify your career needs and review the jobs I have available.